 Plant an orchard 15 to 20 feet apart on center.
 Measure from trunk to trunk.

 In a managed stand, Black Walnuts will self-prune their lower limbs and leave a straight trunk soaring up to the sky.
 Site the plants carefully, and don't try to move it once it's planted.
 With a deep taproot, the Eastern Black Walnut won't transplant well.

 Planted in the open without competitors, the Eastern Black Walnut keeps its lower limbs.
 It spreads wide to create a picturesque large specimen with a beautiful, wide-spreading canopy.
 It will make an impressive, bold statement in your landscape.

 Let's talk about those plant competitors, shall we?
 Eastern Black Walnut is one of the botanical world's most interesting trees.
-The roots produce a natural herbicide called jugalone, which prevents many plant species from growing nearby and gives a big advantage to the Walnut.
-Alleopathy is the name of this strategy, and it's effective.
-The roots spread out about 50 feet from the trunk of the tree, and only jugalone-tolerant plants can grow in that boundary.
+The roots produce a natural herbicide called juglone, which prevents many plant species from growing nearby and gives a big advantage to the Walnut.
+Allelopathy is the name of this strategy, and it's effective.
+The roots spread out about 50 feet from the trunk of the tree, and only juglone-tolerant plants can grow in that boundary.